 4.0 CONCLUSION

-misrepresentation which causes actual prejudice or which is potentially prejudicial.
+We discussed S. 419 of the Criminal Code, which is obtaining under false pretence which is the unlawful and intentional making of amisrepresentation which causes actual prejudice or which is potentially prejudicial.
 The effort here is to show that there are differences in the content of the offence of stealing and obtaining by false pretence.

 5.0 SUMMARY

 This offence is committed with false pretence.
 The owner of the thing or property must transfer his whole interest in the property to the accused.
 Obtaining by false pretences is different from stealing.
 The false pretence can manifest by words, writing or conduct.
 The representation must refer to a matter of fact either past or present.
 There must be intention to defraud.
-The effect of pretence is that it must have induced the owner to partwith the goods.
+The effect of pretence is that it must have induced the owner to partwith the goods.6.0 TUTOR-MARKED ASSIGNMENT

-1. Mr. A recently converted a warehouse belonging to him into his residence and resides there.
+- Mr. A recently converted a warehouse belonging to him into his residence and resides there.
 At about 7p.m yesterday, Mr. B broke and entered the said warehouse with intention to steal and broke out this morning by 4.30a.m.
 What crime has Mr. B committed

-2. How can you distinguish the offence of obtaining by false pretence from stealing
+- How can you distinguish the offence of obtaining by false pretence from stealing

-3. When can you say that a pretence is false and that there is intent to defraud?
+- When can you say that a pretence is false and that there is intent to defraud?